frc2204/website/_leadership/jding.md

   - software
   - build
 ---
-last year here, 2nd year as team captain. programming nerd, av enthusiast, academic weapon. i do 3d printing, mech keys, and other software stuff.
+last year here, 2nd year as team captain. ready to go out with a bang!

+programming nerd, av enthusiast, and academic weapon (sometimes).

+talk to me about random crap!

+visit my personal website [twango.dev](https://twango.dev) for more info about me.